ConceptaNjolima/MyTNTResources/Week 2/[PM2.0]Usability and interviewing.md

 * Make sure the script is in your team's Teams folders either in OneNote or a doc
 * Share with your coaches and get their feedback
+* This week, after you create your prototypes, conduct 2-3 usability interviews with people around or use pictures of the paper prototype to conduct remote interviews.